CEG4110-Team-Jacob/Project/Deliverables/DesignSpecification.md

 9. The server will have documentation via Github Wiki on this Github repository under the section [Server](https://github.com/CEG4110-Team-Jacob/Project/wiki/Server).

 ## User Interface
+1. The waiter's section will display information regarding their current table assignments and the status of those tables.
+   1. Selecting a table will show the table number, time of order, and the order.
+      1. Selecting the order will show the total price, and the list of items.
+   2. The waiter's section will also display any items that are on the menu but cannot be made due to stock limitations.
+2. The cook's section will display information regarding the current orders that have been sent to the kitchen, and the status of those orders.
+   1. The orders will be arranged in a list prioritizing both time and completion of a full table's worth of orders.
+   2. The cook will be able to check a box that says that the order is done and ready to be picked up.
+3. The manager's section will display information regarding all of the employees and the menu.
+   1. The manager will be able to choose a section that they want more information on.
+These sections will include "Menu", "Staff", "Current Orders" and "Tables".
+      1. The "Menu" section will display the menu along with a button labeled "edit" at the top of the page.
+If the button is clicked, the manager will be able to add, remove, or otherwise edit items in the menu.
+         1. This section will also display information regarding current stock of items.
+Anything that is on the menu but unable to be made will be placed at the top of the list.
+      3. In the "Staff" section, there will be a button that displays all the workers, the login time, and total work hours.
+         1. Selecting a specific staff memeber will display further information about them, including but not limited to, role, name, hours worked by week, etc.
+         2. This section will also include a button that allows manangers to delete the account of a particular staff member.
+         3. This section will also include a button that allows manager to create a new account for a new employee.
+This will require input of the new employee's information and will create an account for them.
+      4. In the "Current Orders" section all of the active orders will be displayed.
+Selecting a particular order will show the table number, and waiter assigned to the table, along with the order's status.
+      5. In the "Tables" section, each tables will be displayed along with the table's current status.
+         1. This section will allow mamangers to see which waiter is assigned to which table.
+         2. This section will also allow managers to select tables and assign waiters to groups of tables.
+4. The host's section will display information regarding the restaurant's tables and layout.
+   1. Each table will be colored according to its current status.
+      1. A green table will be vacant and ready.
+      2. A red table will be occupied.
+      3. A gray table will be a table that is not currently in use.
+5. The user interface will be programmed using [Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/)